Skip to content

 ValueError

-If the version file is empty or missing.
+If the version file is empty, missing, or the tag format is unrecognised.

 Args: